BShowen/Knights_travails/README.md

 # Project Knights Travails - Path Finding
 The goal of this project is to use a graph data structure to search for the shortest path between two sets of coordinates for a chess knight.
 The knight must move from its current position to its final position in the least amount of moves.
-All moves made must be legal moves and the might must stay on the board.
+All moves made must be legal moves and the knight must stay on the board.
 A legal move for a knight is to move two spots in any direction and then one spot to the left/right or up/down.

 ## How it works
 I use an adjacency list to store the legal moves that can be made from each individual square on the chess board (64 squares in total).
 A breadth first search through the adjacency list is performed in order to find the shortest possible path between two nodes: The knights current position, and the knights desired ending position.